•

 Lives and works in New York.

-Robert Barry is, since the mid 1960’s, one of the most important names in North-American conceptual art.
+Robert Barry is, since the mid-1960s, one of the most important names in North American conceptual art.

-After beginning his career with works that presented groups of monochromatic paintings in such a way that they could enhance the exhibition space’s characteristics, Robert Barry completely abandoned conventional painting by 1967 and started a brief series of installations made of transparent nylon cords, inert gases, radiation and electromagnetic energy.
-All invisible materials through which the artist aligned himself with the quest for the “dematerialization of the art object”, one of the main ideas that drove the development of 1960’s conceptual art.
+After beginning his career with works that presented groups of monochromatic paintings in such a way that they could enhance the exhibition space’s characteristics, Robert Barry completely abandoned conventional painting by 1967 and started a brief series of installations made of transparent nylon cords, inert gases, radiation, and electromagnetic energy.
+All invisible materials through which the artist aligned himself with the quest for the “dematerialization of the art object”, one of the main ideas that drove the development of 1960s conceptual art.

-In his 55-year career, Robert Barry has participated in exhibitions inside galleries and institutions across Europe, United States and Asia.
+In his 55-year career, Robert Barry has participated in exhibitions inside galleries and institutions across Europe, the United States, and Asia.
 His work is in renowned collections, including the Guggenheim Museum (New York), MoMA (New York), Stedelijk Museum (Amsterdam), Kunstmuseum Basel (Switzerland), Center Georges Pompidou (Paris), Sammlung Ludwig Collection (Cologne), Museum of Contemporary Art (Los Angeles), among others.